What is malaria?

 Malaria is caused by a bite from a mosquito infected with parasites.
 In very rare cases, people can get malaria if they come into contact with infected blood.
 A developing fetus may get the disease from its mother.
 You cannot get malaria just by being near a person who has the disease.

 What are the symptoms?

 Most malaria infections cause symptoms like the flu, such as a high fever, chills, and muscle pain.
 Symptoms tend to come and go in cycles.
-One type of malaria may cause more serious problems, such as damage to the heart, lungs, kidneys, or brain.
-It can even be deadly.
+Some types of malaria may cause more serious problems, such as damage to the heart, lungs, kidneys, or brain.
+These types can be deadly.

 How is malaria diagnosed?